vbmobile/mobile-id-documentation/docs/MigrationGuide/MigrationGuide_Android.md

 # Migration Guide

+## From 9.0.0 to 9.1.0
+#### Required Changes
+- DocumentData was removed from the DocumentReaderReport.
+You need to replace your data using the IdDocument from the DocumentReaderReport, which contains the same data as the DocumentData.

 ## From 8.0.0 to 9.0.0
 #### Required Changes
 - Replace old provider dependency with v9 provider dependency.
 Check the updated [Document Reader Providers](../Features/DocumentReader/DocumentReader_Providers.md) page for more details on the new providers.